 Process is one way to streamline manufacturing costs.
 Design is another.
 Use these tried-and-true roll forming design guidelines to bring down expenses:

-Remember, the #1 rule of tolerances for affordability and efficiency is to make them as loose as you can without sacrificing quality.
+Remember, the #1 rule of tolerances for affordability and efficiency is to make them as loose as you can without sacrificing quality and functionality.

 Complexity of Shape

-The complexity of the profile and amount of punching necessary will determine whether there will be additional costs.
+The complexity of the profile and amount of punching required will determine how expensive your tools will be and how fast your component can be produced.

-Profile height may also add to tooling costs.
-Taller profiles need roll form tools with larger diameters, which jacks up the price of the tools.
+Profile height may also add to tooling costs, as taller profiles need roll dies with larger diameters.
+This of course jacks up the initial price of the tools.

-Is there a specific reason you picked your material and grade, or did you just draw a name out of a hat?
+Is there a specific reason you picked that material and grade?
+Is that material directly tied to the functionality of your part?
 A thin, inexpensive material (like thin carbon steel) can take up 40-50% of your total cost.
-A heavy and/or expensive material (i.e. copper, bronze, stainless steel) consumes up to 80% of your total cost.
+A heavy and/or expensive material (i.e. copper, bronze, stainless steel) can account for up to 80% of your total cost.
 Don't request pricey materials that go far beyond your needs.

 Using common metals that are easy to obtain is a good start to conserving material cost.